EU civil rights groups want ban on biometric surveillance ahead of new laws

 The EU executive plans to announce a legislative proposal on AI in the first quarter of the year, which is expected to cover high-risk sectors such as healthcare, energy, transport and parts of the public sector.

-The group, made up of the Civil Liberties Union for Europe, Reclaim Your Face, European Digital Rights, Privacy International and about 26 other organisations, warned of the dangers of biometric data captured via CCTV cameras and facial recognition technology.
+The group called Reclaim Your Face is made up of the Civil Liberties Union for Europe, European Digital Rights, Privacy International and nearly 30 other organisations, warned of the dangers of biometric data captured via CCTV cameras and facial recognition technology.

 The coalition, which aims to gather one million signatures so it can take part directly in the legislative process, said it has already collected evidence of vast and systemic abuses of people’s biometric data across Europe.